 Works produced without standard market value are free to determine their own, free to demand more sensitive settings than the gallery showroom.
 Networks are formed by complex, lyrical, rapid visual obsessions, rather than economic access or professional proximity.
 The intention of all production, here, is revelatory – showing our stuff, in collaboration or antagonism - furtively at night, with empty pockets at noon, pressed against the hard brilliance of morning.

 Our works are created as rituals of spatial intimacy; their destiny is to exist as images: the sweetly exiled offspring of a damaged but endlessly proliferating world.

 - MRZB, Torre Alain & Rhizome Parking Garage in SHOGGOTH by Basic Instinct

 Solo Show is a platform presenting offsite exhibitions.

-Our project began during the 2020 quarantines, showcasing installations made in artists' homes - centering, in particular, artists who had already navigated creative structures in isolation.
+Our project began during the 2020 quarantines, inviting artists to create installations in their homes - centering, in particular, artists who had already navigated creative structures in isolation.

 are always open.
-We also periodically develop themed exhibitions of new work from invited artists, and develop archives of visual research around selected topics.
+We also periodically curate themed exhibitions of new work from invited artists, and develop archives of visual research around selected topics.

-Solo Show is organized by Underground Flower with Rhizome Parking Garage and partners with Harlesden High Street
+Solo Show is initiated, curated and organized by Underground Flower with Rhizome Parking Garage, and partners with Harlesden High Street

 Logo Design: Don Elektro & Felix Sandvoss | Web design: Underground Flower & Clément Trinkner | We use fonts by Velvetyne